Funding liquidity

 Funding liquidity is the availability of credit to finance the purchase of financial assets.
 The International Monetary Fund (IMF) defines funding liquidity as "the ability of a solvent institution to make agreed-upon payments in a timely fashion".
 In practice, funding liquidity refers to whether a bank or financial institution can meet its payment obligations at a given point in time.

 Sources of funding

 Liquidity is the key source of revenue for banks, and can be provided by either depositors or markets.
-Examples of fund sources include selling of assets and securities, syndicated loans, secondary market mortgages, capital markets, inter-bank market, and capital by borrowing from a central bank.
+Examples of fund sources include selling of assets and securities, syndicated loans, secondary market mortgages, capital markets, interbank market, and capital by borrowing from a central bank.

 The relationship between funding liquidity and market liquidity is an important indicator of financial market development and activity.
 Funding liquidity is related to the degree of freedom and economic efficiency in relation to the borrowing of financial assets, whereas market liquidity is related to selling of financial assets.